 The ECOA provides protections when consumers interact or do business with any organizations or individuals that regularly extend credit, including banks, credit unions, finance companies, retail and department stores, credit card companies, and even real estate brokers who arrange financing for buyers.
 Any party that participates in the decision to grant credit or in establishing the terms of that particular credit must comply with the ECOA.

 If a consumer is harmed by the creditor’s violation of the ECOA, whether due to discrimination or a notice violation, a cause of action may exist to sue the creditor.
 If successful, the court may award regular damages, up to $10,000 in punitive damages, and attorneys’ fees.
 If the credit discrimination relates to housing, a lawsuit may be brought based on violations of the Fair Housing Act, which also provides for damages and attorneys’ fees for prevailing parties.
 A successful lawsuit based on violations of the Fair Credit Reporting Act may also result in damages and attorneys’ fees.

 The cost of debt collection defense with Loan Lawyers is an affordable option for anyone.
-We are experienced debt collection defense attorneys who act expediently while keeping our clients fully informed.
+Our Fort Lauderdale debt defense attorneys act expediently while keeping our clients fully informed.
 At Loan Lawyers, our South Florida consumer rights and debt defense attorneys help individuals with financial problems that cause hardship.
 The experienced South Florida defense attorneys at Loan Lawyers are here to explain and review your potential solutions for reorganizing and repaying debts.
-To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling (888) FIGHT-13 (344-4813).
+To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling 954-523-HELP (4357).